wfi/maeden/README.md

 ## To Do

+* put everything into a Java package; the challenge, however, is for controllers and the simulator proper to live and play nicely together with a minimum of hassle
 * create an abstract agent-controller class that KeyboardController extends and that other classes could extend as well
 * when simulation ends